 Not sure how to do plank jacks?
 Planks are a popular core exercise known to build strong abs and other core muscles, but if you've already mastered the plank, how else can you increase intensity?
 Aside from learning how long you need to hold a plank to see results, you could make your plank move.

-Plank jacks are a dynamic ab workout, as they force you to engage the stabilizer muscles in your core to secure your body as you jump your legs in and out.
+Plank jacks are a dynamic ab workout, forcing you to engage the stabilizer muscles in your core to secure your body as you jump your legs in and out.
 You’ll work your deep abdominal muscles, as well as your upper and lower body.
-Although deep stabilizer muscles might not be an aesthetic goal, they are super important for balance and coordination in most sports, including running, tennis, and weight lifting.
+Although deep stabilizer muscles might not be an aesthetic goal, they are super important for balance and coordination in most sports and support your body to prevent a nasty injury from occurring.
 But how do you do plank jacks with the correct form, and what are the different variations to try?
-Read on to find out more.
+Find out what happened when I did 100 plank jacks every day for a week, or read on to find out more.